ros-industrial/kuka_experimental/kuka_rsi_hw_interface/krl/README.md

 Inside `/kuka_rsi_hw_interface/test` in this repository is a set of `*.yaml` files.
 Ensure that these files have the correct **joint names** corresponding to the robot description (URDF or .xacro) and correct **IP address** and **port** corresponding to the RSI setup specified in **ros_rsi_ethernet.xml**.

 ## 4. Testing
 At this point you are ready to test the RSI interface.
 Inside `/kuka_rsi_hw_interface/test` is a launch-file called `test_hardware_interface.launch` and a file called `test_params.yaml`.
 The latter file should have been updated with the correct IP address and port in the last step.
 In order to successfully launch the **kuka_rsi_hardware_interface** a parameter `robot_description` needs to be present on the ROS parameter server.
-This parameter can be set manually or by adding this line inside the launch file:
+This parameter can be set manually or by adding this line inside the launch file (replace support package and .xacro to match your application):

 ```
 <param name="robot_description" command="$(find xacro)/xacro.py '$(find kuka_kr6_support)/urdf/kr6r900sixx.xacro'"/>
 ```

-The next steps describes how to test the interface:
+The next steps describe how to launch the test file:

-1. In a new terminal:
+* In a new terminal:

 ```
 $ roscore
 ```

-2. Open new terminal and run:
+* Open new terminal and run:

 ```
 $ roslaunch kuka_rsi_hw_interface test_hardware_interface.launch sim:=false
 ```

 The **kuka_rsi_hardware_interface** is now spinning and waiting for the robot controller to connect.
+Follow the next steps to connect RSI:

-3. On the teach pad, enter mode **T1** for testing purposes.
+1. On the teach pad, enter mode **T1** for testing purposes.
-4. Navigate to `KRC:\R1\Program` and select `ros_rsi.src`.
+2. Navigate to `KRC:\R1\Program` and select `ros_rsi.src`.
-5. Press and hold the run/play-button and the robot will first move to the start position.
+3. Press and hold the run/play-button and the robot will first move to the start position.
-6. Press and hold again.
+4. Press and hold again.
 This time the terminal where the **kuka_rsi_hardware_interface** is running should output *Got connection from robot*.
 The RSI connection is now up and running.
-7. In a new terminal:
+5. In a new terminal:

 ```
 $ rosrun rqt_joint_trajectory_controller rqt_joint_trajectory_controller
 ```

-8. Choose **controller manager ns** and **controller** and you should be able to move each robot joint.
+* Choose **controller manager ns** and **controller** and you should be able to move each robot joint.